superduper-io/superduper/docs/content/use_cases/items/transfer_learning.md

 Let's create a SuperDuperDB model based on a `sentence_transformers` model.
 You'll notice that we don't necessarily need a native SuperDuperDB integration to a model library in order to leverage its power with SuperDuperDB.
 For example, in this case, we just need to configure the `Model` wrapper to interoperate correctly with the `SentenceTransformer` class.
-After doing this, we can link the model to a collection, and daemonize the model using the `listen=True` keyword:
+After doing this, we can link the model to a collection, and /docs/docs/usage/models#daemonizing-models-with-listeners the model using the `listen=True` keyword:

 ```python